2024 Solar Incentives Guide for Derry, PA - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Derry solar installation expert.
+Your local Derry solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives